 Our Company has adopted an Information Security Incident Response Plan that applies in the event of a cybersecurity threat or incident (the "IRP") to provide a standardized framework for responding to security incidents.
 The IRP sets out a coordinated approach to investigating, containing, documenting and mitigating incidents, including reporting findings and keeping senior management and other key stakeholders informed and involved as appropriate.
-In general, our incident response process follows the NIST framework and focuses on four phases: preparation; detection and analysis; containment, eradication and recovery; and post-incident remediation.
+In general, our incident response process follows the National Institute of Standards and Technology ("NIST") framework and focuses on four phases: preparation; detection and analysis; containment, eradication and recovery; and post-incident remediation.